 - Generously sprinkle with sugar.

-- Place in oven and bake for 1 hour or until golden.
+- Place in oven and bake for 50 minutes to 1 hour or until golden.

 - Allow to cool and top with vanilla ice cream or whipped cream!

 Oh my goodness!
 This looks so good.
 I must try and make this some time.
 Thanks for sharing.

 Alanna Staffel says

 This looks so good!
 My husband isn't a fan of my mom's cobbler.
 (It's my go to FAVE, and what I grew up eating) so, I'm looking for another cobbler to add to our family stash, that isn't cake mix and pie filling (because, gross).
 Can't wait to try this